 Hello, my name is Dennise Rathbone and I’m an Integrative Psychotherapist and Counsellor, which basically means that I weave different approaches into my practice, such as working with creative materials, dreams or the sand tray.
 I believe that therapy is a collaborative process, and that at their core my clients’ inner-wisdom knows what is best for them.
 This has simply been obscured or constrained by their experiences, or burdens accrued during the course of their lives.
 Together we can explore, with a non-judgemental open curiosity, what these restrictions or self-limiting beliefs may be and how they operate, enabling more freedom of choice, allowing you to live life more fully.

-I am a UKCP registered psychotherapist and counsellor and have experience in helping clients who have experienced difficulties with trauma, stress, relationship issues, panic attacks, anxiety, bereavement, sexual abuse, depression and addiction.
+I am a UKCP registered psychotherapist and counsellor and have experience in helping clients who have experienced difficulties with trauma, stress, relationship issues, panic attacks, anxiety, loss and grief, sexual abuse, depression and addiction.

 I currently practice from two locations; Ashurst Wood, West Sussex (midway between East Grinstead and Forest Row) and Little Venice, London W2.